Types of Crowdfunding for Business: Debt, Equity, or Rewards

 Kickstarter is an example of a pure rewards crowdfunding site.
 Kickstarter requires that your venture offer tangible rewards to your backers — it’s not optional.
 The very first rule on their Rules Page states “Projects must create something to share with others.”
 In Kickstarter’s vision of rewards crowdfunding, the reward is an integral part of the project, not just a side benefit of supporting a campaign.
 This is why Kickstarter is an ideal crowdfunding platform for creative projects involving gadgets.
 From 3D printers to Apple Watch chargers to hoverboards, all manners of tech projects have found fundraising success with Kickstarter.
 Another genre of business project well-suited to rewards crowdfunding is tabletop gaming.
 In fact, board game campaigns have gotten so popular that the current renaissance in elaborate, art-heavy board games is almost entirely attributable to Kickstarter.

 As for GoFundMe, you can certainly launch a rewards crowdfunding campaign with them, but considering their brand is much more centered on fundraising for charitable causes and personal emergencies, a business project might struggle to gain traction there.
-Other platforms offering rewards crowdfunding include Fundable and Patreon.
+Other platforms offering rewards crowdfunding include Fundable (see our review) and Patreon (see our review).

 Rewards crowdfunding platforms typically keep about 5% of what you raise as fees, and the payment processor will take an additional cut — normally around 2.9% + 30 cents per donation.